- Publication 538 - Introductory Material

 The following entities cannot use the cash method, including any combination of methods that includes the cash method.
 (See Special rules for farming businesses, later.)

-A corporation (other than an S corporation) with average annual gross receipts exceeding $5 million.
+A corporation (other than an S corporation) with average annual gross receipts for the 3 preceding tax years exceeding $25 million (indexed for inflation).
 See Gross receipts test, below.

-A partnership with a corporation (other than an S corporation) as a partner, and with the partnership having average annual gross receipts exceeding $5 million.
+A partnership with a corporation (other than an S corporation) as a partner, with average annual gross receipts for the 3 preceding tax years exceeding $25 million (indexed for inflation).
 See Gross receipts test, below.

 Under an accrual method of accounting, you generally report income in the year it is earned and deduct or capitalize expenses in the year incurred.
 The purpose of an accrual method of accounting is to match income and expenses in the correct year.